Meets: A day in the life of a digital influencer

 My biggest accomplishments are my kids, they have taught me unconditional love and endurance too.
 I’m proud of my relationship with my husband who I cheesily love more each day.
 He’s my rock.

 Q. What is next for you?
-What are your goals for 2024?
+What are your goals for 2025?

-I never know what’s next for me and like to simply live in the moment.
+I never know what’s next for me and like to live in the moment.
 I have goals and ambitions but they change and evolve as my life does.
 I hope to add to our family one day and keep doing what I love.
 Most of all, I want health and happiness for all.

 The Quick Fire Round: